Władysław Studnicki: 1939

-As for the British guarantees, Studnicki claimed that during the 1920s and early 1930s, Great Britain never expressed any interest in Poland, so the sudden change of mood in London was, in his opinion, insincere: "This alleged British concern over Polish interests along the Baltic Sea has a well-defined foundation.
+As for the British guarantees, Studnicki claimed that during the 1920s and early 1930s, Great Britain had not expressed any interest in Poland, so the sudden change of mood in London was, in his opinion, insincere: "This alleged British concern over Polish interests along the Baltic Sea has a well-defined foundation.
 The British want German military power to attack Poland first, at the beginning of the war, when Britain is not yet ready for the conflict".
 In Studnicki's opinion, the Anglo-Polish alliance was very dangerous to Poland, as London wanted to draw the Soviet Union into the war as its ally.
 The Soviets would be rewarded with eastern Polish territories.